When will I see you again? Sport bids to step out of virus shadow - France 24

 Paris (AFP)

-Sport's big ticket events, the 2020 Olympics, European football championships, Wimbledon and the British Open golf tournament have been driven to the wall by the coronavirus.
+Sport's big ticket events, the 2020 Tokyo Olympics, European football championships, Wimbledon and the British Open golf tournament have either been postponed or cancelled because of the coronavirus.

-However, there are some shoots of recovery as sports worldwide make tentative plans to return to action:
+However, the return of Bundesliga football in Germany showed there are some shoots of recovery as sports worldwide make tentative plans to return to action:

 FOOTBALL

-They would like to restart the season in June and play the remaining 92 fixtures by August.

-New British government guidelines have paved the way for elite sport to return behind closed doors in England from June 1, but some clubs are opposed to neutral venues and London mayor Sadiq Khan has come out against the idea of playing matches in the capital at this stage -- five of the 20 EPL clubs are based in London.

--- The German Bundesliga is set to be the first major European league to resume on Saturday.
+-- The German Bundesliga became the first major European league to resume on Saturday but matches were played behind closed doors and players elbow-bumped to celebrate goals.

--- South Korea had the honour of being the first league back in action but there were no crowds or wild goal celebrations -- even talking was discouraged.
+-- South Korea had the honour of being the first elite league back in action on May 8 but there were no crowds or wild goal celebrations -- even talking was discouraged.

--- The first official football to be played in western Europe since March took place last Saturday, behind closed doors in the Faroe Islands.

 CRICKET